Selling to the Government

 Both the World Bank and the Asian Development Bank are active in lending for development activities, including roads, telecommunications, hydroelectric power, and other infrastructure projects.
 Both provide loan and grant financing for public sector projects and loan financing for local companies.

 The U.S. Export-Import Bank (Ex-Im Bank) can lend to both the private and public sectors in Nepal, but only against a public sector guarantee.
-Availability of credit varies from year-to-year depending on Nepal’s risk rating.
-The newly created U.S. Development Finance Corporation (DFC), will bring together the capabilities of the Overseas Private Investment Corporation (OPIC), which has made limited financing available to projects with U.S. investment interest, and USAID’s Development Credit Authority.
+Availability of credit varies from year to year depending on Nepal’s risk rating.
+The U.S. Development Finance Corporation (DFC) will bring together the capabilities of the Overseas Private Investment Corporation (OPIC), which has made limited financing available to projects with U.S. investment interest.
 Agreements with Ex-Im Bank, DFC, and the International Finance Corporation (IFC) are in place.
 There are also numerous bilateral financing and insurance arrangements.
 The U.S. Trade and Development Agency (TDA) funds feasibility studies for projects that include significant commercial implications for exports of U.S. goods and services.

-The Nepali banking system is small, fragmented with some institutions plagued by bad loans.
-Banking system assets totaled approximately $28.4 billion as of mid-July 2018 and was backed-up by $3.6 billion in total capital funds implying a total capital-to-assets ratio of 12.5%.
-The total amount of loans and advances of commercial banks to the private sector was $19.9 billion.
-Non-performing loans as a percentage of total loans declined to 1.49% in July 2018 compared to 1.67% a year earlier.
-As of December 2019, the gross foreign exchange reserves of the country stood at $8.7 billion, which is sufficient to finance merchandise imports for 8 months.
+The Nepali banking system is small and fragmented, with some institutions plagued by bad loans.
+As of mid-July 2025, total gross foreign exchange reserves were 19.50 billion dollars, which was an increase of 27.7 percent.
+Based on the level of imports for FY 2024/25, the foreign exchange level is sufficient to finance imports of goods and services for the next 15.4 months.
 Banks are only willing to consider loans with terms no longer than five years.
-It is difficult to borrow in excess of $20 million from any combination of banks in Nepal.
-Similarly, liquidity constraints restrict to less than $5 million, the capital that can be raised on the Nepal Stock Exchange through any single public issuance.
+It is difficult to borrow more than $20 million from any combination of banks in Nepal.
+Similarly, liquidity constraints limit the amount of capital that can be raised through a single public issuance on the Nepal Stock Exchange to less than $5 million.
 There is no regulatory system to encourage and facilitate portfolio investment in the industrial sector.
 Local commercial banks occasionally form a consortium to finance major projects in hydropower and other infrastructure sectors.

 Foreign commercial lending is scarce and expensive.
 Currently, there are no resident or non-resident foreign commercial banks that have standing credit limits for loans of a maturity beyond one year.
 The government permits foreign institutional investors to own up to 25 percent of the shares of listed Nepali firms in certain sectors, such as hydropower and tourism.
 Promoters can sell their shares and repatriate capital.
 Nepal Rastra (Central) Bank allows up to 85 percent foreign equity participation in domestic financial institutions.